neondatabase/neon/safekeeper/README.md

 # WAL service

-The zenith WAL service acts as a holding area and redistribution center for recently generated WAL.
+The neon WAL service acts as a holding area and redistribution center for recently generated WAL.
 The primary Postgres server streams the WAL to the WAL safekeeper, and treats it like a (synchronous) replica.
 A replication slot is used in the primary to prevent the